jamieduk/Deep-Agent-With-Ollama-Toolbridge/README.md

 Toolbridge is required when using models that do not natively support tool calling (function/tool use).
 It acts as an intermediary, allowing such models to interact with external tools and functions within the Deep Agent pipeline.

+Read Notes.txt for more help in setting up ollama and getting the cloud model

 Original Toolbridge Repository: Oct4Pie/toolbridge